danday74/reload-playground/README.md

 [watchpack](https://www.npmjs.com/package/watchpack) monitors for file changes

-A websockets (WS) server is started
+A websocket (WS) server is started

 The WS server informs clients:

 * when a file changes
-* what type of file was changed - e.g. CSS, JS
+* what type of file was changed - e.g. JS, CSS

 If the file type changed was: